FedericoMilanesio/Unito-NeuralNetworks/README.md

 We welcome any feedback or contributions to improve these tutorials.
 Feel free to open an issue or submit a pull request with your suggestions, corrections, or additional content.

 ### Authors
-The tutorials were created by Federico Milanesio and Davide Pirovano at UniTO, both PhD candidates currently working in neural networks and deep learning.
+The tutorials were created by Federico Milanesio and Davide Pirovano at UniTO, both PhD students currently working in neural networks and deep learning.

 Federico Milanesio - federico.milanesio@unito.it
 Davide Pirovano - davide.pirovano@unito.it